Magnushhoie/bash_search/README.md

 - Ctrl + t: Search files

 ### setup.sh:
 - Installer for all dependencies.
-Tested on macOS and Ubuntu 18.04.
+Tested on macOS Mojave and Ubuntu 18.04.